-With the implementation of the Representative Accountability Database (RAD), SP representatives are now required to obtain a representative ID for tracking purposes.
+With the implementation of RAD, SP representatives must obtain a representative ID for monitoring activity when interacting with USAC systems.
 The existing NLAD/NV account management structure is utilized for RAD.

-Please see slides 11-12 for more detail on the RAD processes.
+Please see slide 14 for more detail on the RAD processes.